-If you would like to jump-start on your path to health with minimum effort for maximum results?
+If Would you like to jump-start on your path to health with minimum effort for maximum results?

 From Death To Health (A Journey To Myself)